 ~ Capt.
-Wayne P. Hughes, Jr. USN (Ret) Fleet Tactics and Naval Operations.
+Wayne P. Hughes, Jr. USN Fleet Tactics and Naval Operations.
 3rd ed.
 2018

-- Comprehend the tactical principles, elements, and processes of naval combat. - Describe the principal methods of tactical employment of naval forces. - Recognize the influence of naval technology on the evolution of naval tactics.
+- Comprehend the tactical principles, elements, and processes of naval combat. - Recognize the influence of naval technology on the evolution of naval tactics.

 The purpose of this session is to build an introductory theoretical framework for student understanding of naval warfare characteristics, capabilities, and tactics.
 The concepts discussed will be reinforced throughout the remainder of the block.